South Shore New England, USA Travel Guide

 Pack your swimsuit and a Quick-dry towel.

-Even in summer, it feels cooler on the water, so bring warm layers.
+Even during the summer, it feels cooler by the water, so bring extra warm clothing.

-These additional items enhance comfort and security during your travels.
+These extra items enhance comfort and security during your travels.

 Sunscreen, hat, beach towel for coastal visits.

-Sturdy walking shoes for historical sites and town exploration.
+Sturdy walking shoes for historic places and town exploration.

 New England weather changes quickly, so layering is .